Scope

 The guiding principles of setting starting salaries are:

-• To ensure that starting salaries for staff in Grades 1 to 9 are made by Human Resources in line with this guidance.
+• to ensure starting salaries for staff in grades 2 to 9 are made by Human Resources in line with this guidance

 New employees

-• London weighting or other regional allowance: whilst these may have been previously paid to candidates such allowances should not be treated as base salary for the purposes of considering starting salaries.
+While these may have been previously paid to candidates, such allowances should not be treated as base salary for the purposes of considering starting salaries.

 Externally funded positions